Kivaovski/Selfbot/README.md

 # Selfbot multifunctions

-Firewall was used to prevent a flood from api
+Firewall was used to prevent the api from flooding, creating a global cooldown